 1. The Cloakroom

-Possible the city’s most unique bar is The Cloakroom on Elizabeth Street.
-Enter via the fire exit stairs down the neighbouring laneway to find a quaint bar and seating area with an open ceiling to let in the natural light or the night sky.
+The Cloakroom on Elizabeth Street is possibly the city’s most unique bar.
+Enter via the fire exit stairs down the neighbouring laneway to find a quaint bar and seating area with an open ceiling to let in the natural light and the night sky.
 Expect to be greeted by an expert waiter who will offer you a palate cleanser (AKA a free drink) and a hot or cold towel depending on the weather, before recommending the perfect beverage.
 Tip: cocktails aren’t the cheapest thing on the menu here.
 Opt for a beer or wine to stick to a student budget.

 2. The Gresham